yscout/FunRadar/README.md

 ### How our project work
 Our project is currently divided into three sections: onboarding/social matching/recommendations.

 First, users can type their name and share the access of their location.

-After they enter the main pages, they may see some upcoming events that have already matched with their friends(our engine will recommend these events first based on their availability/shared interests), or events that are pending(waiting invitee to accept)
+After they enter the main pages, they may see some upcoming events that have already matched with their friends(our engine will recommend these events first based on their availability/shared interests), or events that are pending(waiting invitee to accept).

 They can also start a new event with their friends by clicking "start a new event".
 There they will input their availbility/things they are interested in/budgets, and we will base on their current preference and saved preference to recommend them with a list of events and friends that are possibly also interested in this events, and then they can send invitations to these friends.

 After their friends log in and see the invitation, they can also input their preferences and rank these events.
 If 5 people agree with a certain event, the status will change from "pending" to "complete" and will be added to the schedule.